jjskuld/photo-migrator/docs/FSD.md

 - Warn and pause export if disk free < 10% or < 5GB
 - Skip large files that won't fit + buffer
 - Clean up staging folder after each batch
+- Prioritize smaller files when disk space is constrained

+**Video-Specific Considerations:**
+- Implement special handling for videos exceeding specified size thresholds
+- Track remaining space available for videos specifically
+- Provide warnings when space is insufficient for video export

 ---